open-mmlab/mmengine/docs/en/tutorials/hook.md

 runner.train()
 ```

+### LoggerHook

+[LoggerHook](mmengine.hooks.LoggerHook) collects logs from different components of `Runner` and write them to terminal, JSON file, tensorboard and wandb, etc.

 ### CheckpointHook

 [CheckpointHook](mmengine.hooks.CheckpointHook) saves the checkpoints at a given interval.
 In the case of distributed training, only the master process will save the checkpoints.
 The main features of `CheckpointHook` is as follows.